-Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics CRM server and Microsoft Dynamics CRM for Outlook.
-Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online support the ability to change the default filter using the SDK and push these changes to any or all users.
+Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics CRM server and CRM for Outlook.
+Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online support the ability to change the default filter using the SDK and push these changes to any or all users.

 As part of the new support for filter customization, you can write code that allows administrators to create and publish filter templates.
 This allows a Microsoft Dynamics CRM administrator to create common or desirable filters that can be published to users for synchronizing with the Microsoft Outlook Store and offline database.
 This also provides a way to customize the default filter template that will be applied for users who are added to the system after the templates are originally published.
 The administrator also has the ability to update or delete user filters after they are published.

 To support these customizations, there are four new query types for saved query (view).
 When you create a saved query (view) record, specify one of these types in the SavedQuery.QueryType attribute, using the SavedQueryQueryType enumeration.
 These are only accessible by using the methods described here; there is no UI available to change them.
-In Microsoft Dynamics CRM 4.0 offline and Microsoft Outlook filters were the same, whereas in Microsoft Dynamics CRM 2011 you can specify different filters so that you can avoid synchronizing everything to Microsoft Outlook for your mobile phone.
+You can specify different filters so that you can avoid synchronizing everything to Microsoft Outlook for your mobile phone.
 Filter templates are solution aware so they can be exported along with a solution.

 The following table lists the new query types used for filters and filter templates.

 Defines the subset of an entity to be synchronized with CRM for Outlook.
 The subset of data defined by these filters will synchronize to Microsoft Outlook folders such as Contacts, Calendar, and so on.